-Matching gifts can make a huge difference for nonprofits of all sizes, but too few organizations know about them or even how to begin tapping into corporate philanthropy.
+Matching gifts can make a huge difference for nonprofits of all sizes, but too few organizations know about them or even how to get started with corporate philanthropy.
 Explore the key matching gift statistics below to learn about the potential impact of this underutilized revenue source.

 Matching gift participation rates vary widely by company.
 This is a result of how prominently a company promotes matching gifts and how easy it is for employees to participate.